How to Vote

 Access the support you need

-Our goal is to make your voting experience as easy as possible.
+Our goals is to make your voting experience as easy as possible.

 What do I need to bring when I vote?